mugberto/to-do-list-for-review/README.md

 ## 📝 License

-This project is MIT Lisenced
+This project is MIT Lisenced.